AndreaFalanti/popnas/README.md

   (e.g., {"1": 0, "2": 255} will convert labels=1 to 0 and labels=2 to 255).
 - **data_augmentation**: dictionary with parameters related to data augmentation.
   - **enabled**: _true_ for using data augmentation, _false_ otherwise.
-  - **perform_on_gpu**: perform data augmentation directly on GPU (through Keras experimental layers).
-    Usually advised only if CPU is very slow, since CPU prepares the images while the GPU trains the network (asynchronous prefetch), instead performing data augmentation on the GPU will make the process sequential, always causing delays even if it's faster to perform on GPU.
 - ...extra parameters depending on dataset type, see next sections.

 **Dataset(_image_classification_ only)**: